Is Your Bike Fit as Good as Your Bike?

-You’ve dropped a few grand for your bike and another grand to upgrade the wheels and maybe a few hundred more for a “professional” fit so your bike is fast, right?
+You’ve dropped several grand for your all-carbon superbike with all the latest features and another grand to upgrade the wheels and the shop fit the bike for you so your bike is fast, right?
 Maybe and maybe not.
-How the bike fits the rider is more important than the weight, the frame materials or the cost of the components in determining how fast it will carry you through a Fondo or training ride.
-There are three essential things when optimizing position on a road bike: It has to be comfortable for five hours plus, it has to let you use your muscles in an efficient range of motion so you can make plenty of power, and it has to let you achieve good aerodynamics without compromising the other comfort or power.
+How the bike fits the rider is more important than the weight, the frame materials or the cost of the components in determining how fast it will carry you through a Fondo, race or training ride.
+There are three essential things when optimizing position on a road bike: It has to be comfortable for as many hours as you will ride, it has to let you use your muscles in an efficient range of motion so you can make plenty of power, and it has to let you achieve good aerodynamics without compromising either comfort or power.
 The “fitting” done in a few minutes at the shop when you buy a bike is unlikely to optimize these factors.
-Even some expensive but formula or computer driven professional fits do a poor job of balancing them.
+Even some expensive but formula or computer-driven professional fits do a poor job of balancing them.
 Dialing in a bike fit for years of fast, injury-free riding takes a high level of body awareness on the part of the rider, or a very good eye on the part of the fitter, no matter what fitting tools are used.

 To be fast, you need to be able to ride a low, aerodynamic position with good comfort and power for hours at a time.
 Interestingly, aerodynamics, power and comfort on long rides go together.
 If a position makes your leg muscles sore, those muscles won’t be producing power very effectively once the soreness kicks in.
 If riding low in the drops with elbows bent makes your back tight or puts pressure on the nose of the saddle, you won’t be riding in that low, aerodynamic position for long.